CICIG (International Commission against Impunity in Guatemala)

 CICIG's Commissioner is appointed by the Secretary-General of the United Nations.
 The Agreement between the United Nations and the Government of Guatemala established an initial two-year mandate which was renewed in April 2009 and again in January 2011.
 Its current mandate runs through 4 September 2015.

 The Secretary-General appointed Iván Velásquez of Colombia as CICIG Commissioner on 31 August 2013.
 A distinguished former auxiliary magistrate of Colombia’s Supreme Court, Mr. Velásquez coordinated high-profile investigations into links between paramilitary groups and public officials.
 He also gained extensive prosecutorial and investigative experience in the Attorney General’s Office and as Regional Director of the Public Prosecutor’s office covering the Department of Antioquia.
-He aims to build on his background and experience to reinforce the rule of law and fight criminal networks in Guatemala.
+Drawing on this solid background and relevant experience, Mr. Velásquez is reinforcing the rule of law and contributing to efforts to combat criminal networks in Guatemala.